Rhythm Energy

 - No 20-year track record to point to

 Bottom line: Rhythm is probably fine.
-But if “probably” isn’t good enough, stick with TXU or Reliant.
+Their founders know the industry and they’ve built a good product.
+But if “probably” isn’t good enough, pay the Gexa or Frontier premium for established stability.

 Customer Service: The Real Story

-Rhythm was built for people who prefer apps over phone calls.
-If that’s you, great.
-If not, maybe not.
+Rhythm built their company for people who prefer apps over phone calls.
+If that’s you, they’re excellent.
+If not, you’ll be frustrated.

 Worth knowing: